cdp-trial-patterns/data-in-motion/03_resize_image.md

 In this use case, we will be deploying a NiFi flow that will be triggered by HTTPS requests to resize images.
 Once deployed, the cloud provider will provide an HTTPS endpoint that you’ll be able to call to send an image, it will trigger the NiFi flow that will return a resized image based on your parameters.

 The deployment of the flow as a function will have to be done within your cloud provider.
-Consequently this use case assumes that you have the permissions to deploy AWS Lambda / Azure Functions or Google Cloud Functions instances on your own cloud account.
+Consequently, this use case assumes that you have the permissions to deploy AWS Lambda / Azure Functions or Google Cloud Functions instances on your own cloud account.

 ---
 **Note:**